egnyte/egnyte-dotnet/readme.md

 ### Obtaining an access token

 In Egnyte.Api all 3 authorization flows are implemented.
-However, Authorization Flow is the most common.
+However, Authorization Code Flow is the most common.
 To create authorize uri, use OAuthHelper class:
 ```csharp
 var authorizeUrl = OAuthHelper.GetAuthorizeUri(
     OAuthAuthorizationFlow.Code,